Bikeride: EPs

-The theme song to the web-cartoon, "Julius and Friends" (based on the designs of Paul Frank), titled "Julius", is a rewritten and remixed version of "Jennifer" from the album "Thirty-Seven Secrets I Only Told America".
-The song, "Fine and Dandy", off Summer Winners, Summer Losers, was used in a Mitsubushi Outlander commercial in 2004.
+The theme song to the web-cartoon Julius and Friends (based on the designs of Paul Frank), titled "Julius", is a rewritten and remixed version of "Jennifer" from the album "Thirty-Seven Secrets I Only Told America".
+The song Fine and Dandy from Summer Winners, Summer Losers was used in a Mitsubishi Outlander commercial in 2004.

 Bikeride were chosen by Mojo magazine to cover "Being for the Benefit of Mr. Kite!" for their 40th anniversary Sgt.
 Pepper's Lonely Hearts Club Band tribute album, Sgt.
-Pepper...With A Little Help From His Friends".
+Pepper...With a Little Help from His Friends.
 The disc was given away with the March 2007 issue.